 Technology: Lacuna Space operates a network of small LEO satellites.

-Coverage: Lacuna Space is developing a satellite network to provide global IoT connectivity, focusing on integrating with existing LoRaWAN networks to offer seamless coverage, particularly in remote areas.
+Coverage: Lacuna Space is developing a satellite network to provide near-global IoT connectivity, focusing on integrating with existing LoRaWAN networks to offer seamless coverage, particularly in remote areas.
 They also offer an S band service including in South America.
+From May 2026 Lacuna have six operational satellites in low earth polar orbit providing a minimum of six 50byte messages per day in three passes.
+They have regulatory approval across Europe EU and non EU as well as multiple other geographies.

 Service: Lacuna Space provides IoT connectivity using LoRaWAN protocol over satellites.
 Their service is designed for low-power, low-data-rate IoT devices that need connectivity in remote or difficult-to-reach areas.
 New launches are expected from mid 2025.